AET-CS/aet-cs.github.io/white/AP_shared/Sorting.md

 # Sorting Assignment

-Please download a project for your coding environment: VSCode, IntelliJ or Command Line.
-Compile and run the sample code.

 *Goal* You will analyze the running time of various sorting algorithms on lists on increasing size.
 You will chart the results.

 # Steps:

 1. Download and run [sample code](./SortChart.zip).
-2. Create a new class SortChart with a main method.
+2. Inside the SortChart folder, create a new class SortChart with a `main` method.
 3. Implement a method to generate a random array of integers of a given size, with each integer in a given range [min, max].
 4. Implement insertionSort, selectionSort, mergeSort.
 These methods will take an input array and sort that array  in increasing order.
 5. Graph each sort algorithm this way: